HPE/terraform-provider-hpegl/docs/resources/vmaas_instance_clone.md

 				 should be unique for each snapshot.
 Any change in name or description will result in the creation of a new snapshot. (see [below for nested schema](#nestedblock--snapshot))
 - `tags` (Map of String) A list of key and value pairs used to tag instances of similar type.
-- `volume` (Block List) A list of volumes to be created inside a provisioned instance.
-				It can have a root volume and other secondary volumes. (see [below for nested schema](#nestedblock--volume))

 ### Read-Only